bethtelford/helo-redo/README.md

 "Student can store data in sessions" </br>
 "Student can create Node servers using the Express package (Serving static files)" </br>

 <b>Congratulations!
-You've completed 32 competencies and built your second full-stack application!</b>
+You've completed 32 competencies and built your third full-stack application!</b>